xcart/xcart-docs/_pages/kb_en/products/products/managing_products/index.md

 Information on the management of existing products can be found here:

+   * {% link "Deleting Products" ref_0dCe3PeU %} - Learn how to delete any products you no longer require.
    * {% link "Bulk Editing" ref_1kSYmXQn %} - Find out how to edit multiple products simultaneously.

 Then, of course, you will want to control how store visitors will see/access your products.
 Here are some sections that you may find helpful: